mortii/anki-morphs/docs/src/user_guide/faq.md

 ### Can you add make AnkiMorphs work on Anki qt5?

-Supporting multiple versions of Qt creates too much complexity in the code and the workflow of the project to be worth it.
+No, supporting multiple versions of Qt is too detrimental to the project's workflow and code-base.

 [The last release of Qt 5 was in May 2023](https://www.qt.io/blog/the-conversion-program-is-ending), so using Qt 6 is the sensible thing to do.